-This section of the Tennessee Housing Development Agency's (THDA) annual financial statements presents management's discussion and analysis of THDA's financial performance for the year ended June 30, 2019, with comparative information presented for the fiscal year ended June 30, 2018.
+This section of the Tennessee Housing Development Agency's (THDA) annual financial statements presents management's discussion and analysis of THDA's financial performance for the year ended June 30, 2021, with comparative information presented for the fiscal year ended June 30, 2020.
 This information is being presented to provide additional information regarding the activities of THDA and to meet the financial reporting and disclosure requirements of Governmental Accounting Standards Board Statement Number 34, Basic Financial Statements-and Management's Discussion and Analysis-for State and Local Governments.
 This section should be read in conjunction with the Independent Auditor's Report and the audited financial statements and accompanying notes.
+These financial statements and the accompanying note disclosures are the responsibility of management.